WPMedia/feed-components/README.md

 We weren't able to find a solution to use the `npm link` approach with shared modules.
 Instead, we'll use prerelease versions to denote "development" versions of these modules:

 - **Before you start work on a shared module, enter prerelease mode.** To enter prerelease mode, run `yarn changeset pre enter {tag}` (see the [changesets prerelease documentation](https://github.com/atlassian/changesets/blob/master/docs/prereleases.md) for more information).
-To be clear who is doing the development, suggest using your initials as the tag.
-The packages will be published as `1.0.1-cw.0`.
+To be clear who is doing the development, it is suggested using your initials as the tag.
+If you use `cw` as the tag, the packages will be published as `1.0.1-cw.0`.

 - Use changesets as normal (`changeset add`).
 When you are ready to publish a prerelease, do a npm run build from the root of the repo, then `changeset version` and then `changetset publish`.
 Once you have a prerelease version published, you can update block dependencies to use it.
 You may also need to run these commands with a `GITHUB_TOKEN` env variable (which should be a [personal Github token](https://github.com/settings/tokens)). **Before you publish, run `npm run build` from the monorepo root directory.**